Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Non-monotonicity of Equilibrium Social Loss in a Stylized Setup

 \section{Non-monotonicity of Equilibrium Social Loss in a Stylized Setup}

-To understand when non-monotonicity can occur, we first consider a stylized setup that permits closed-form calculations of the social loss.
-We characterize the equilibrium social loss in this setup (Proposition \ref{prop:idealized}), and apply this characterization to three concrete binary classification setups that vary representation quality along different axes (Section \ref{subsec:examples}).
-We show that the equilibrium social loss can be non-monotonic in Bayes risk in all of these setups (Figures~\ref{fig:theory-noise}-\ref{fig:theory-dimension}).
-Finally, we extend our model and results to model-providers with unequal market reputations (Section \ref{subsec:unequal}).
+To understand when non-monotonicity can occur, we first consider a stylized setup (described below) that permits closed-form calculations of the social loss.
+We first show a simple mathematical example that illustrates non-monotonicity (Section \ref{subsec:example}).
+We characterize the equilibrium social loss in this setup for binary classification (Section \ref{subsec:idealized}), and apply this characterization to three concrete setups that vary representation quality along different axes (Section \ref{subsec:examples}): we show that the equilibrium social loss can be non-monotonic in Bayes risk in all of these setups (Figures~\ref{fig:theory-noise}-\ref{fig:theory-dimension}).
+Finally, we extend our theoretical characterization from Section \ref{subsec:idealized} to setups with more than 2 classes (Section \ref{subsec:idealizedmulticlass}), and we extend our model and results to model-providers with unequal market reputations (Section \ref{subsec:unequal}).